Read the Arabic version on the Arabic Microfinance Gateway.

 Caring for one’s health is selfish and takes one away from responsibilities

 Both men and women often did not seek healthcare because it conflicted with their family obligations.
 Men resisted getting medical treatment or taking time off to go to the hospital because they did not want to miss work.
 One participant said he has postponed much-needed medical treatment twice, over a month and a half, because “I have work and expenses.
 I have children at school and many commitments.”
 Women on the other hand, avoided spending for their health because they thought it was selfish.
 The women we met were often reluctant to spend a night in the hospital or see a doctor because of their family responsibilities and the costs of treatment.
 They preferred saving this money for their family.
 When they give birth in a hospital, they will often go home the next day (or even the same day if they can) to care for other children and family members.
-A woman who participated in one of the focus groups said: “I cannot spend money on myself and my health when I know that my daughters really need this money. until I fall down.”
+A woman who participated in one of the focus groups said: “I cannot spend money on myself and my health when I know that my daughters really need this money.
+[I will keep going] until I fall down.”

 Caring for one’s health is too costly